mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-3-2-Literature_review.md_toc.md

             making](#barriers-to-participation-in-game-making)
         -   [Exploring pedagogies of constructionist gaming](#exploring-pedagogies-of-constructionist-gaming)
-        -   [Papert, Resnick & Constructionism and overlaps with in a socio-cultural approaches to pedagogy](#papert-resnick-constructionism-and-overlaps-with-in-a-socio-cultural-approaches-to-pedagogy)
+        -   [INTEGRATE ABOVE - Papert, Resnick & Constructionism and
+            overlaps with in a socio-cultural approaches to pedagogy](#integrate-above---papert-resnick-constructionism-and-overlaps-with-in-a-socio-cultural-approaches-to-pedagogy)
             -   [Socio-cultural approaches within constructionism and their limits](#socio-cultural-approaches-within-constructionism-and-their-limits)